Jun Ichikawa

 Jun Ichikawa (市川 準, Ichikawa Jun) was a Japanese film director and screenwriter.
 He was first a director of television commercials before adding filmmaking to his creative activities.
-His most famous film outside Japan was Tony Takitani, an adaptation of a short story by Haruki Murakami.
+His most famous film outside Japan is Tony Takitani, an adaptation of a short story by Haruki Murakami.
 He died of a cerebral hemorrhage after suddenly collapsing at a restaurant, shortly before his latest film, Buy a Suit, was to premier at the Tokyo International Film Festival.